Explain your bitterness against northerners, Gonjas – Groups to Akufo-Addo

 On the same platform, President Akufo-Addo said: “If I was to get up to make comments about northerners or Gonjas, you can imagine the uproar that will be in the country”.

-This single statement is pregnant with lots of questions which this group wants the president to clarify.
+This single statement is pregnant with lots of questions which this group want the president to clarify.

 What is it that is in the mind of President Akufo-Addo about Northerners that he thinks that when he should say it, there will be uproar?
 Are northerners and Gonjas that dirty so that when the President says what he knows about us, there will be uproar?